cecelot/site/src/pages/p/first-steps-with-racket.md

       [else "cat's game"]))
 ```

 The first section here declares the bindings in the block, `x` and `o`, and initializes them to the result of `(random 4)`.
-Then, we have a `cond` block which prints the outcome of the game.
+Then, we have a `cond` block which prints the outcome of the game depending on the player scores.

 There's also the similar `let*` form, which allows the "declaration section" to use variables previously defined, a lot like `let rec`'s behavior in Nix.
 For example: